vijay2898AD/vijay2898AD/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a detail-oriented Front-End Developer from Visakhapatnam, India. [cite: 7, 5] [cite_start]As a recent B.Tech graduate, I have hands-on experience building full-stack applications from my MERN stack internship, where I developed a complete Hospital Management System from scratch. [cite: 25, 26, 55]
+I am a detail-oriented Front-End Developer from Visakhapatnam, India.
+As a recent B.Tech graduate, I have hands-on experience building full-stack applications from my MERN stack internship, where I developed a complete Hospital Management System from scratch.

-- [cite_start]🔭 I’m passionate about creating component-based architectures and developing pixel-perfect, responsive designs. [cite: 8, 22]
+- 🔭 I’m passionate about creating component-based architectures and developing pixel-perfect, responsive designs.
-- [cite_start]🌱 I’m eager to leverage my problem-solving skills and passion for modern web technologies in a challenging role. [cite: 9]
+- 🌱 I’m eager to leverage my problem-solving skills and passion for modern web technologies in a challenging role.
 - 👯 I’m looking to collaborate on innovative open-source projects.
-- [cite_start]📫 You can reach me at **vijayvipparthi8030@gmail.com**. [cite: 3]
+- 📫 You can reach me at **vijayvipparthi8030@gmail.com**.

 ---